rsmith-nl/ent/README.rst

 .. _numpy: http://www.numpy.org/

-Development is done on Python 3, but this program has been tested to work on both Python 2.7 and Python 3.4.
+Development is done on Python 3.
+I will *try* not to loose compatibility with Python 2, but since I rarely work with Python 2 anymore I cannot promise that.

 Status